reactioncommerce/reaction-docs/developer/acceptance-testing/scripts/order-creation.md

 **Stripe**
  1. Click the payment option in the admin menu to open the payment provider settings panel.
  2. Click the checkbox to right of the Stripe label to open the Stripe settings.
- 3. Eneter an API Secret Key.
+ 3. Enter an API Secret Key.
  4. Clcik the "Authorize", "Capture" & "Refund" checkboxes for the supported methods.
  5. Click the "save changes" button.